-The Imbabura is the most representative mountain in the Imbabura province, very photographed for rising with a prominent cone from elevation of the San Pablo Lake at 2670m to the 4640m of its highest summit, that is almost 2000 meters of vertical elevation covered with agricultural land and paramos that end up in a steep black rock.
-The Imbabura has a diameter of approximately 16km, around which are located very typical and picturesque cities and towns, good representative of the Ecuadorian highlands, such as Ibarra, Otavalo, Atuntaqui and San Pablo del Lago.
-We also have fertile valleys painted with all kinds of crops and some centuries-old haciendas now transformed into hostels, among them Zuleta and Cusín.
+The Imbabura is the most representative mountain in the province of Imbabura, in Ecuador, much photographed for rising with a prominent cone from Lake San Pablo at 2670m to its maximum summit at 4640m, that is almost 2000 meters of agricultural land and paramos which end up on a steep gray rock.
+The Imbabura has a diameter of approximately 16km, around which are located very typical and picturesque cities and towns of the Ecuadorian highlands, such as Ibarra, Otavalo, Atuntaqui and San Pablo del Lago.
+The fertile valleys are also abundant, painted with all kinds of crops and some centennial haciendas now converted into inns, including Zuleta and Cusín.

 Fields on the volcano slopes

 Near the Highest Summit

 Nudo de Mojanda Cajas; 12 kilometers in a straight line southwest of Ibarra; 60 km in a straight line northeast of Quito.
 There are two routes of approach to the Imbabura Volcano: